 Fun 4/5 – it starts out fun and the process is exciting, but it can get annoying to visit yet another car dealer after not finding what you’re looking for

-Time 3/5 – in the end the buying took less than a week, but the whole admin (with some issues) took almost 2 months
+Time 3/5 – in the end buying the van took less than a week, but the whole admin (with some issues) took almost 2 months

-- I had to choose between a manual and automatic gears (which is not so common in the Netherlansd)
+- I had to choose between a manual and automatic gears.
+I preferred an automatic, but they are not so common in the Netherlands and thus more expensive.

 - How big should it be?
-I didn’t have that much driving experience, so an 8 meter van was maybe a bit too much to start off with 😉 It had to big enough to live in, but bigger vehicles are harder to drive across mountainroads and small French village roads.
+I didn’t have that much driving experience, so an 8 meter van was maybe a bit too much to start off with.
+Also, bigger vans make for more expensive van conversions because you simply have more ground to cover.
+On top of that, the van had to be big enough to live in, but bigger vehicles are harder to drive across mountainroads and small French village roads.

-- High top, or pop-top – do you want to stand, or be able to park in parking garages?
+- High top, low, or pop-top – do you want to be able to stand up, or be able to park in parking garages?

 - Other smaller things as does it already have windows, can the cabin be taken out, does it have one or two side doors and how do the backdoors work.